Lab Safety FAQs

 Where can I find University safety policies?

-The University Laboratory Safety Manual contains the Chemical Hygiene Plan, Biosafety Manual, Radiation Safety Manual and Laser Safety Manual
+The University Laboratory Safety Manual contains the Chemical Hygiene Plan, Biosafety Manual, Radiation Safety Manual, Laser Safety Manual and pertinent appendices.

 How do I know what training I need?